addradio/specs/SourceStreamIngest.md

 [//]: # (SEBASTIAN Is 200 sent at all?)

+The server may respond with any [RFC 7231 Section 6][rfc7231#section-6] status code.
+Below is a incomplete list of important status codes:

 **Status Code** | **Description**
 --------------- | -----------------
 **100** Continue                    | Is sent if client requested it by adding the corresponding header to its request: `Expect: 100-continue`.
 See also Section [**100-Continue**](#100-continue).